IshanSsohal/Deployment-Two-Tier-Web-Application--Terraform-Ansible-Github-Actions/README.md

 Step 1: Network Setup
 Navigate to the network directory for your environment:

-bash
-Copy code
 cd terraform/dev/network
 (Adjust path for staging or prod as needed.)

 Initialize Terraform:

-bash
-Copy code
 terraform init
 Validate the configuration:

-bash
-Copy code
 terraform validate
 Plan the infrastructure:

-bash
-Copy code
 terraform plan
 Apply the changes:

-bash
-Copy code
 terraform apply -auto-approve
 Step 2: Webservers Setup
 Navigate to the webservers directory:

-bash
-Copy code
 cd ../webservers
 Generate an SSH keypair:

-bash
-Copy code
-ssh-keygen -t rsa -f dev-keypair    # Replace 'dev' with 'staging' or 'prod' Initialize Terraform:
+ssh-keygen -t rsa -f dev-keypair    # Replace 'dev' with 'staging' or 'prod'

-bash
-Copy code
+Initialize Terraform:
 terraform init
 Validate the configuration:

-bash
-Copy code
 terraform validate
 Plan the infrastructure:

-bash
-Copy code
 terraform plan

 Apply the changes:

-bash
-Copy code
 terraform apply -auto-approve

 Ansible Configuration Steps
 Step 1: Install Ansible and Dependencies
 Navigate to the Ansible directory:

-bash
-Copy code
 cd ../../ansible
 Install Ansible and dependencies:

-bash
-Copy code
 sudo yum install -y ansible
 ansible --version
 pip3 install boto3 botocore

 Step 2: Dynamic Inventory and Connectivity
 Test Ansible dynamic inventory:

-bash
-Copy code
 ansible-inventory --list
 Verify connectivity to all hosts:

-bash
-Copy code
 ansible all -m ping

 Step 3: Run the Playbook
 Update the playbook.yaml to use the correct SSH key path: